• 4,000 firms

 Save up to 70% on staff

-Home » Glossary » Customer effort score
+Home » Glossary » Customer Effort Score

 Definition

-CES sits alongside customer satisfaction (CSAT) and net promoter score (NPS) in the standard voice-of-customer stack, but it does a different job.
-CSAT tells you how a customer felt.
-NPS tells you if they’d recommend you.
-CES tells you why they might quit.
+CES sits beside customer satisfaction (CSAT) and net promoter score (NPS) in the voice-of-customer stack, but it does a different job.
+CSAT tells you how a customer felt; NPS tells you if they’d recommend you.

 Key takeaways